-Winter’s Gibbet hosted the British National Hill Climb Championships in 2003 (Jon Dayus) wins the second of his 4 consecutive championships this year).
+Winter’s Gibbet hosted the British National Hill Climb Championships in 2004 (won by Jon Dayus).

 This is a moderate distanced 100 Greatest Cycling Climbs ride at 3.4 kilometers with a mild grade throughout - averaging 4.7%.
 The rist third of the climb is the toughest at 7.4% followed by 900 meters at 1.6% (including two 200 meter descents).
 This is one of 2 GCC 100 climbs that end at a gallows (Combe Gibbet GCC #25 being the other) - we guess the objective of hanging back in the day was to make a point and dangling at the top of the hill certainly does that . . .(?)